haydarKarkin/PetSpotter/README.md

 - <a href="#considerations">Considerations</a>
 - <a href="#license">License</a>

-## About
+## Introduction
 Some animals require adoption to avoid dumping or overloading at the shelter.
-Pet finder apps are required to speed up pet meeting with adopters.
+Pet Spotter helps pets to meet with their adopters.

-## Introduction

-## Application Features
+## Features
 ### Animals Scene
+- Browse pets such as dogs, cats, puppies, kittens, rabbits & more.

 ### Filter Scene
+- Filter pet results by name, age, size, gender, care & behavior, coat length, or status.

 ### Animal Detail Scene
+- Review pet bios to learn more about the pet’s details.
+- Save your favorite pets for tracking them.
+- Browse the organization from detail scene for the selected pet.

 ### Favorites Scene
+- Browse your favorite pets that you saved before.
+Review their bios.

 ### Orgaizations Scene
+- Browse organizations, select one of them, review their bios.

 ### Organization Detail Scene
+- Review organization bios to learn more about the organization’s detail such as work days, contact info and more.
+- Browse pets that are registred in the organization.

 ## Requirements

-- Xcode: Version 13.0
+- Xcode: Version 13.2.1
-- Language: Swift 5
+- Language: Swift 5.5
 - Minimum iOS Version: 14
 - Device Orientation: Portrait Mode
 - Dependency: No 3rd party dependency